One of the reasons why you should consider incorporating a company in Vietnam is that the Vietnam corporate tax rate has decreased over the years.

 An enterprise in Vietnam receiving income from foreign investment in another jurisdiction, which has signed a double tax agreement with Vietnam, will be taxed according to the regulations in that agreement.

 If Vietnam has not signed any double tax agreement with that other jurisdiction, the enterprise will be taxed only when the Vietnam corporate tax rate is higher than the tax rate of that other jurisdiction.

-In such case, the rate applied to the income from foreign investment received in Vietnam is the difference between Vietnam corporate tax rate and the tax rate of that other jurisdiction (the applied rate in Vietnam = Vietnam corporate tax rate – the tax rate of that other jurisdiction).
+In such a case, the rate applied to the income from foreign investment received in Vietnam is the difference between the Vietnam corporate tax rate and the tax rate of that other jurisdiction (the applied rate in Vietnam = Vietnam corporate tax rate – the tax rate of that other jurisdiction).

 The following income types are exempt from corporate tax in Vietnam: